 This pink sweet sixteen birthday cake with sugar gardenias is a perfect feminine cake for a girl any age be sixteen or sixty.
-This simple, easy and effortless sponge technique used here would make a wonderful Mothers Day Celebration cake or a Wedding Anniversary cake too.
+This simple and easy sponge technique used here would make a wonderful Mother's Day Celebration cake or a Wedding Anniversary cake.

 This sweet sixteen birthday cake was super fun and simple to make.
 I really couldn't wait to hear back from the birthday girl after she took the cake.
 Was happy to hear she loved her cake very much.

 Well, I have some cool stuff to share with you about this cake, the techniques I used and the new Flexabet mold fonts I used.